loicgreffier/spring-boot-ai-quickstarts/mcp-server-stdio/README.md

 # MCP Server Stdio

-This module demonstrates how to create a MCP server with standard I/O (stdio) communication.
+This module demonstrates how to create an MCP server using standard I/O (stdio) communication.
 It covers the following:

 - How to create and configure a stdio MCP server.
-- How to create a MCP tool that performs a simple database research and returns the result via stdio.
+- How to create and register MCP tools.

+This demo exposes a tool, `get_characters_by_name`, that returns information about Simpsons characters based on a given name.
+The data was retrieved from [The Simpsons API](https://thesimpsonsapi.com) and stored in an in-memory H2 database when the application starts.

 ## Prerequisites